 If there’s anything unnecessary that survived your clutter removal, it’s definitely going now!
 Walk around your house and check for duplicates.
 Two of the same book?
 Donate one.
 Two sets of the same cooking utensil?
 Recycle it.
 Remember that is is about living simply, so ask yourself if you really need those doubles.

-When you allow for natural light to flow freely into a room, it’s not only aesthetically pleasing, it’s also better for your energy consumption.
+Do you have heavy curtains?
+Large curtains or window coverings can often give the sense that a room is more cluttered than it actually is.
+By stripping things back, you allow for natural light to flow freely into a room, it’s not only aesthetically pleasing, it’s also better for your energy consumption.
 Lower those gas and electricity costs by uncovering windows and letting natural warmth flow in.

 Consider making your own homemade cleaning products, rather than buying them.
 Vinegar can work well as a surface cleaner, and recycled yarn is great as a sponge.